-Listening to feedback from reviewers, Xiaomi massively improved the camera performance for the Xiaomi 13 Pro.
-It has faster focusing speeds, better video recording, and better contrast management.
-There’s also visible improved highlight control compared to the Xiaomi 12S Ultra.
+Listening to reviewer feedback, Xiaomi massively improved the camera performance for the Xiaomi 13 Pro.
+It has faster-focusing speeds, better video recording, and better contrast management.
+There’s also visibly improved highlight control compared to the Xiaomi 12S Ultra.

 A famous camera company from Germany, Lecia, has also made a smartphone with the IMX989 sensor called the Leitz Phone 1.
 It’s a rebrand of the Sharp Aquos R6 but has a revamped rear design.
 It brings a Leica widget on the home screen and runs an unknown Android skin made by Sharp.